activatedgeek/blog/site/contents/ref/data/a-lot-of-movies.md

-I wrote a tiny web spider using [Playwright](https://playwright.dev) which collects some basic information - title, release year, genres, ratings (including mine) and total number of votes, into a CSV file [^a].
+I wrote a tiny web spider using [Playwright](https://playwright.dev) which collects some basic information - title, release year, genres, ratings (including mine) and total number of votes, into a CSV file.
+The code and data is available at [activatedgeek/imdb-ratings](https://github.com/activatedgeek/imdb-ratings).
 It is a pretty straightforward set of CSS path selectors.
 I do some further organization in a [Jupyter notebook](https://github.com/activatedgeek/imdb-ratings/blob/master/notebooks/IMDb%20Analysis.ipynb) using [Pandas](https://pandas.pydata.org) `DataFrames` to make charting easier.